pretix/pretix-docs/docs/guides/widget.md

 #### Using the widget for an event series

-You can link the widget to an event series
+You can link the widget to an event series.
 By default, the widget will display all dates in the event series.
 If you want to display only a single date from the series, use the `subevent` attribute: